Do Muslims believe in Moses (PBUH) and the Torah?

 Hence, Pharaoh and the Children of Israel witnessed many miracles by the Will of God, such as the glowing of the hand, the transformation of the staff into a snake and the splitting of the red sea.

 In the Quran, God says that He called Moses (PBUH) and spoke directly to him over a period of forty nights.
-During this period, God revealed religious knowledge to Moses (PBUH) and chose him to continue to lead his people:
+During this period, God revealed religious knowledge and instructions to Moses (PBUH):

 When Moses (PBUH) returned to his people with the instructions, he found them worshipping a calf.

 The Torah at this point incriminates Aaron (PBUH) as one of those who worshipped the calf.
-Yet, when Moses accuses him of this, the Quran defends Aaron (PBUT) in the following verse:
+But God, through the Quran, defends and clears Aaron (PBUT) of this:

 “[Aaron] said, “O son of my mother, indeed the people oppressed me and were about to kill me, so let not the enemies rejoice over me and do not place me among the wrongdoing people.”
 (Quran 7:150)